The lions are bullet-fast.

-As we discovered fairly quickly, one of the best places for viewing the big five safari animals in a short space of time is the Sabi Sands private game reserve.
+As we discovered fairly quickly, one of the best places for Big 5 safaris is Sabi Sands private game reserve.

-Book a three-night safari, and you’re bound to have awesome game viewing and tick the Big 5 off your bucket-list.
+Book a three-night safari, and you’re bound to have awesome game viewing and tick the Big Five safari animals off your bucket-list.

 If you want to see rhinoceros, your chances are best at one of the game reserves in South Africa, as the country is home to 80% of the world’s remaining rhinos.